Refuge in Buddhism

-In Buddhism, refuge or taking refuge refers to a religious practice which often includes a prayer or recitation performed at the beginning of the day or of a practice session.
+In Buddhism, refuge or taking refuge is a religious practice which often includes a prayer or recitation performed at the beginning of the day or of a practice session.
 Its object is typically the Three Jewels (also known as the Triple Gem, Three Treasures, or Three Refuges, Pali: ti-ratana or ratana-ttaya; Sanskrit: tri-ratna or ratna-traya), which are the Buddha, the Dharma, and the Sangha.
 Taking refuge is a form of aspiration to lead a life with the Triple Gem at its core.
 In early Buddhist scriptures, taking refuge is an expression of determination to follow the Buddha's path, but not a relinquishing of responsibility.
 Refuge is common to all major schools of Buddhism.

 Since the period of Early Buddhism, all Theravada and mainstream Mahayana schools only take refuge in the Triple Gem.
 However, the Vajrayana school includes an expanded refuge formula known as the Three Jewels and Three Roots.